Community Service Partners

 Network of Community Ministries

 Network is a non-denominational organization in Richardson with three core programs: Emergency Services, providing food, clothing, and utility services for those in need; the Adolescent and Children’s Clinic, meeting the acute medical care and dental needs of uninsured children; and Seniors’ Net, dedicated to providing those aged 60+ with the resources to live independently in their own homes.
 NWC volunteers help with three-hour shifts in the Clothes Closet or Food Pantry.
-This does not need to be a weekly commitment although volunteering on a regular schedule is appreciated.
-NWC volunteers also help assemble or distribute holiday food and gift bags to seniors prior to Thanksgiving and Christmas and help on an “as needed” basis with special projects.
+NWC volunteers also help assemble or distribute holiday food and gift bags to seniors before Thanksgiving and Christmas, and help on an “as needed” basis with special projects.

 Now Forward (Formerly North Dallas Shared Ministries)